 Fees and Costs

-The fee for this course is €7,000.
+The EU fee for this course is €8,130.

 If your course required a deposit, that figure will be deducted from your second semester fee payment in January.

-EU student fee payment:
+EU student fee payment

 Fees for EU students are payable in two equal instalments.
-First payment at registration in August and the second in January.
+First payment is at registration in August and the second in January.

-International student fee payment:
+International student fee payment

 How can I pay?

-By Credit/Debit card online or by credit transfer.
+You can pay by Credit/Debit card online or by credit transfer.

-If you have any questions on fee payment please email our Fees Office at firstname.lastname@example.org.
+If you have any questions on fee payment email our Fees Office at firstname.lastname@example.org.

 How Do I Apply

-- Original qualification documents listed on your application including transcripts of results from institutions other than UCC
+- Original qualification documents listed on your application including transcripts of results from institutions other than UCC.

-- Any supplementary forms requested for your course.
+- Any supplementary items requested for your course if required.